EVA GAJZER, Founder & CEO

 Her awakening to the idea that business could change the world began after positioning some of the largest food companies in the world over ten years ago.
 Highly sensitive, Eva became very sick and disconnected, and questioned the very nature of her work as a strategic planner.
 After the crash in 2008, she began practicing yoga, qigong and meditation daily to reconnect with herself, and heal a lifelong chronic illness that nearly killed her in her teens.
 This time of going inward unveiled our inherent connection to all life and finding ease in just being.
 Motherhood brought another wave of awakening and inspires her to pay closer attention to all the ways we can take care of one another.

 Eva graduated from Parsons School of Design at The New School where she received her BBA in Design + Management with a focus on communication design.
-Practicing yoga for over twenty years, She and her family split their time between New York City and the North Fork of Long Island.
+Eva is a shaman within the Q’ero lineage and has been practicing yoga and meditation for over twenty years.
+She and her family split their time between New York City and the North Fork of Long Island.

 LAUREL DONNELLAN, Business Transformation